kabira-busari/LITA_Project-02_Customer-Segmentation-for-a-Subscription-Service/README.md

 - [Conclusion](#conclusion)

 ## Introduction
 This project analyzes customer data for a subscription-based service, aiming to identify customer segments, subscription trends, and key drivers of cancellations and renewals.
-The project concludes with an interactive Power BI dashboard that presents these insights, providing actionable information to improve customer retention and revenue.
+The project concludes with an interactive Power BI dashboard that presents these insights, providing actionable information to improve customer retention and revenue..

 ### 1.1 Project Objectives
 - Identify key customer segments and their behaviors.